 - work arrangements and caring responsibilities: more women combine primary care giving with part-time work, which tends to be more readily available in lower paid occupations and positions.
 This limits women’s access to better paying occupations and positions.

 Women at work: 1991-2013 from Statistics New Zealand (external link) has recent information on the most common and most segregated occupations for each sex, and looking at women in management, the professions, and the skilled trades in New Zealand.

 The OECD website (external link) has information on how New Zealand compares to other OECD countries, which you may be interested to look at.

-Reasons for focusing on gender in relation to employment equity matters
+Reasons for focusing on gender

 There is a clear history of women’s opportunities and pay being specifically set according to gender.
 For example, until the Equal Pay Act 1972 it was legal to set separate rates of pay for men and women, and exclude women from certain types of work.
 The introduction of equal pay and anti-discrimination legislation has improved women’s pay rates and access to jobs, however women’s earnings are still less than men’s and women are still in different types and levels of jobs.

 Both men’s and women’s experiences of employment can be affected by gender.
 Women’s earnings may be lower, and men may have less employment flexibility and be expected to work longer hours.
 The opportunities and treatment of men and women workers are closely interrelated.
 Men and women cannot make the choices they want about how they share paid and unpaid work while gender affects employment.
 Pay and employment equity cannot be achieved for women or men unless the ways gender is affecting employment are identified and addressed.

 Benefits of pay and employment equity

 - brings greater economic independence for women and increases the choices available to them about paid work and other responsibilities.